 Working yarn is the yarn that you’re using, or “working with.”

 Tail refers to the end of the yarn.
 We usually weave these in when a project is complete.
 Or crochet over them to save time.

-You can watch the step by step video tutorial for this technique on my YouTube.
+You can watch the step by step video tutorial for how to join yarn with a magic knot on my YouTube.

 - two yarns, the one you're working with and the new yarn you wish to add